pr0cf5/pr0cf5.github.io/_posts/2019-10-10-balsn-ctf-krazynote.markdown

 The main point i'm trying to say here is this: **it takes a loooong time to access (r/w) a mmap'ed page for the first time. such long jobs may cause a context switch and sleep the current thread**.
 This idea will be very important for understanding the exploit.

+### 5. Alias pages

+All instructions in x86_64 use virtual addresses.
+There is no ABI to access physical frames directly.
+But there are definitely instances where the kernel must change a value in a physical frame.
+One example is walking the multilevel page table and changing a page table entry.
+To allow kernels to access physical frames, there is a concept called alias pages, meaning that all physical frames have a corresponding virtual page.
+This mapping is enscribed to the page table at boot and exists in the page table of every process.
+So most physical frames have two virtual pages mapped to it, that is where the term 'alias' came from.
+Usually the address of an alias page is `SOME_OFFSET + physical address`.

 ## Analysis
 We are given four files, `initramfs.cpio.gz`, 'bzImage', 'run.sh' and 'note.ko'.
 Let's first look at `run.sh`, it is the bash script that turns on the qemu vm.